great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/checkpoints/manage_checkpoints.md

 4. Click **Run Checkpoint** for the Checkpoint you want to run.

-## Add a Validation and an Expectation Suite to a Checkpoint
+## Add a Validation to a Checkpoint

 Add validation data to a Checkpoint to aggregate individual Expectation Suite or Data Source Validations into a single Checkpoint.
 For more information, see [Add Validation data or Expectation Suites to a Checkpoint](../../oss/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md) in the GX OSS documentaion.